makersall/makersall/_posts/2019-12-02-datachefs.md

 ---
 layout: post
-title: Welcome to Data Chefs!
+title: 'New Project: Data Chefs'
 ---

 Over the past decade, the tools that let staff who aren’t coders transform and analyze data have gotten more and more powerful.
 But if an organization just rolls out these tools to lots of power users without having a broader strategy about how the pieces will fit together, you're likely to create a hot mess.

-Data Chefs is a framework for helping you tap the power of these tools in a way that's scalable and sustainable by growing ecosystem of power users.
+[Data Chefs](https://datachefs.org/) is a framework for helping you tap the power of these tools in a way that's scalable and sustainable by growing ecosystem of power users.

 Data Chefs is a mashup of my decades of experience training, supporting, and nurturing power users plus the research I did for Makers All’s [flagship report](https://toolkit.makersall.org).
 In the report, I [argue](https://toolkit.makersall.org/pages/50-support/10-community-support.html#explore-connecting-community-and-workplace-support) there’s a way for corporations and large nonprofits to design their tech training/retraining strategy  so it also benefits marginalized communities: